sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 - **A SDR** (`@Daniel Gwyn` or `@Casi Neff`) needs to qualify this request against this [qualification criteria](https://docs.google.com/document/d/1aUfXlt5AGwhG7tIF8dPRmsLhFL8TuvPKFvXlOsxgFws/edit#bookmark=id.gsb6q3dp43wu) AND check if there is alredy an instance on the domain of the requesting user's email.
 For example, if `bob@acme-corp.com` requests an instance, we should first check if there's already a `acme-corp.sourcegraph.com`.
   - If the request is qualified **and** there's **no** instance on the domain of the requesting user's email:
     - set the lead status to `Approved trial`
     - if the requesting user is from an existing customer or on the [strat 100](https://docs.google.com/spreadsheets/d/1JFHacGYDIBd4pMSrKC3QV25YFkK2yBfM0dMd9An2sGE/edit#gid=637855099) list, notify the owning Account Executive.
-Unassigned accounts will be assigned round-robin.
+If the lead is from an existing account, the AE will be aded to the lead automatically.
     - create a slack channel called `#cloud-trial-<companyname>` and add the owning AE, CE, Greg Bastis, Nick Gage, Andrew Reed, Eric Brody-Moore and Malo Marrec
     - 🟢 your job as a SDR is done!
     - this will trigger an alert in #cloud-trial-alerts channel and start the [Instance provisioning and hand-off workflow](#instance-provisioning-and-hand-off-workflow)